rosmord/jsesh/00_Documents/UML/analysis/simpleMVC.md

 Mixing this approach with a mutable object would be a mess, as there would be up to three ways of changing the values, and the mutable object would ne

+### A few use cases

+#### Composite models

+#### Shared/Unshared property

+Suppose we want :

+- a immutable Preference object (but maybe think twice about it. it's not the way we do it at all currently)
+- graphic components should be able to share the same preference (and they should all change at the same time)
+- a graphic component should be able to have its own version of the preferences

+Use the JavaFx vocabulary :

+- `setPreferenceProperty(ObjectProperty<Preference>)` to set the preference for a given object ;
+- observe the corresponding `ObjectProperty`